knutin/kprof/README.md

 Aggregation for full tracing is not possible, as it is currently done per {Module, Function, Arity} not on the position of the call within the call trace.
 This might change in the future.

+## Asynchronicity

+When kprof is tracing a request there is at least one case where code executed outside the request may be (partially) traced.
+If any process along the way sends a message fire-and-forget style (ie. no blocking gen_server:call/2 or receive directly after), the code executed as caused by that message might be interleaved with code from the request.
+This may easily happen in full traces.
+A work-around is to trace only on tiers that makes sense.

 ## Code-reload